mruehlemann/paat/README.md

 > phylomat.filter.cor[upper.tri(phylomat.filter.cor)]<-0
 > phylomat.filter.cor<-ifelse(phylomat.filter.cor>0,1,0)
 ```
-...Then we calculate the branch similarity.
+...
+Then we calculate the branch similarity.
 By multplying these to matrices field by field, we only get similarity for parent branches to all their sub-branches.
 We filter out all parent branches that are > 95% similar to one of their child branches.
 ```
 > phylocount.bc<-1-as.matrix(vegdist(t(phylocount.filter)))
 > diag(phylocount.bc)<-0